olekaspt/SampleFleetAttack/README.md

 Implement this in a way to use containment to avoid the issue of too many concrete classes.
 I.e. A Battleship that is a Zerg species vs. ZergBattleShip.

 Make a executable that will allow one to have  two opposing fleets, and have them fight.
-You can just hard code the fleets, don’ worry about adding complex UI\text system to setup the parties (unless you really want to, but that is not part to of the assignment).
+You can just hard code the fleets, don’t worry about adding complex UI\text system to setup the parties (unless you really want to, but that is not part to of the assignment).

 The requirements is not compete, as I did this on purpose.
 You will need to make assumptions or decision points you had to make to implement this.
 These will need to be documented in the lab report.